XoopsDocs/publisher-tutorial/book/45operationsmd.md

     delete the selected MIME types.
 - **Pagination**: it makes the navigation much easier.
 You can define how much entries per page you want to see by selecting the number in the "Number per Page" box

+You can also create your own MIME types.